zikani03/git-monorepo/README.md

 ## Features

-- Preserve commit history
+- Preserve commit history for each repo
-- Make Submodules instead of mangling history
-- Parallel clones
-- Preserve Directory structure
+- Preserve Directory structure of each repo
 - Ordering Commits chronologically
-- Ordering Commits by source repo
-- Lossy monorepo without full history of projects
-- Lossy monorepo with a `<repo>.commit.history` file

 ## Usage